 And be careful, because name reservations aren’t indefinite.
 They last for a specific amount of time (usually a few months) and then expire.
 So, don’t place your hold too early, or else your reservation could run out before you start your LLC.

-Note: Alabama is the only state where a name reservation is mandatory to start your business, and Florida doesn’t offer name reservations, so keep that in mind if you’re a resident of either state.
+Note: Alabama is the only state where a name reservation is mandatory to start your business, and Florida doesn’t offer name reservations, so keep that in mind if you’re forming a business in either state.

 How Long Will My Reservation Last?

 Now you’re trying to plan out your LLC formation timeline, penciling in dates to search for registered agents, file your Articles of Organization, apply for business licenses, and meet with your business partners.